MCP Servers Need Zero Trust. You're Treating Them Like Microservices.

 The 8-Gate Security Model

 Two gates.
 Eight checks.
-Both must pass.
+Both must pass before a tool is available to an agent.

 A Practical Security Checklist

-Ten: automated regression testing.
-Build a test suite of known attack patterns and run it against every MCP server on every deploy.
-Attacks evolve, so your tests should too.
-Add every new attack pattern you discover to the suite.
+**10. Automated regression tests.** Build a test suite of known attack patterns and run it on every deploy.
+Add every new attack you discover to the suite.

 Related Posts